-Homomorphic encryption could revolutionize data privacy—so what is it?
+Homomorphic encryption could revolutionize privacy—so what is it?

 Any computation can be expressed as a Boolean circuit: a series of additions and multiplications.
 Your computer consists of a zillion Boolean circuits, and you can run programs to do anything on your computer.
 This algorithm means you can perform arbitrary computations on homomorphically encrypted data.
 More concretely: if you encrypt data in a fully homomorphic cryptosystem, you can ship that encrypted data to an untrusted person and that person can perform arbitrary computations on that data without being able to decrypt the data itself.
 Imagine what that would mean for cloud computing, or any outsourcing infrastructure: you no longer have to trust the outsourcer with the data.

 A clue to how FHE works is in the name.
 Morphic comes from the Greek word for shape; homo is from the word for same, or similar.
 In this case, the emphasis is on similar.
 A similar shape.

 Imagine, as an analogy, that you wanted to disguise your mobile phone in public.
 So you turn it into a new shape—a banana, say—while preserving some of its key features, like redial and doom-scroll.
 It can still do most phone things, except no one but you would know it was actually a phone.

-In mathematical terms, according to Britannica, a homomorphism is:
+In more mathematical terms, according to Britannica, a homomorphism is:

 a special correspondence between the members (elements) of two algebraic systems, such as two groups, two rings, or two fields.
 Two homomorphic systems have the same basic structure, and, while their elements and operations may appear entirely different, results on one system often apply as well to the other system.

-Ronen Mukamel, a topologist who works with sensitive data as a geneticist at Harvard Medical School and Brigham and Women’s Hospital, went into slightly more math in an email.
-He explains that:
+Ronen Mukamel, a mathematician and geneticist who works with sensitive data at Harvard Medical School and Brigham and Women’s Hospital, went into slightly more math in an email.
+He explains:

 A homomorphism is a correspondence or function between algebraic objects (e.g. numbers) that preserves the algebraic operation (e.g., addition or multiplication).